cengisan/Implementation-of-Polynomial-and-Linear-Regression-in-Bitcoin-Prices-with-Python/README.md

 Hello!

-In this project, I tried to estimate Bitcoin prices in the future.
+In this project, I tried to estimate future price of Bitcoin.
 I used python-binance v1.0.15 and This is an unofficial Python wrapper for the Binance exchange REST API v3.
 You can read more via this link: https://python-binance.readthedocs.io/en/latest/

 When I started to project, I needed to API key and API secret of my binance account for web scraping.